ArduinoMax/MCP41xxx/README.md

 ## Shutdown Mode

 Those digi-pots can enter shut down mode.
-To enter this mode, write `ADC_SHUTDOWN` into the pot.
+To enter this mode, write `DAC_SHUTDOWN` into the pot.
 Writing any other value will take the gate out of shutdown mode as long as it is not inhibited by the hardware shutdown line on MCP42xxx/44xxx.